 William Proctor (1675-??) – The oldest son of John and Elizabeth Bassett Proctor, William was born on February 6, 1675, in Salem, Massachusetts.
 On May 28, 1692, a warrant was issued for his arrest accusing him of afflicting Mary Walcott and Susanna Sheldon.
 Testifying against him and adding more accusations would be Elizabeth Hubbard and Mary Warren.
 Based on their testimony, William Proctor was indicted for witchcraft and imprisoned.
 When he was examined on September 8, 1692, Elizabeth Hubbard would say that William had afflicted her in May and that she had also seen him afflict Mary Warren.
-He was examined again on September 17th, where Mary Warren would testify that William Proctor had almost murdered her by inflicting pain in her bones and her insides.
-She also said that she saw him afflict Mary Walcott, Elizabeth Hubbard, and Ann Putnam, Jr. who had dreadful fits.
-If that wasn’t enough, she went on to testify that she had seen him twist and pinch poppets to cause the afflictions.
+He was examined again on September 17, where Mary Warren would testify that William Proctor had almost murdered her by inflicting pain in her bones and her insides.
+She also said she saw him afflict Mary Walcott, Elizabeth Hubbard, and Ann Putnam, Jr. with dreadful fits.
+If that wasn’t enough, she testified that she had seen him twist and pinch poppets to cause the afflictions.
 How long William was imprisoned or when he was released is unknown.
 Some records indicate that he died in Maine in 1695, while others indicate that he married a woman named Jemima Collins in Lynn, Massachusetts on November 12, 1727.

 In 1692, 141 complaints were filed against people accused of witchcraft.
 Twelve of these were against relatives of the Proctor family.
 Of the immediate family, John and Elizabeth Bassett Proctor were the only ones convicted, and John Proctor was the only one executed.
 However, in the extended family, Rebecca Towne Nurse and Mary Towne Easty were also hanged.

-There was also one family member among the accusers; John De Rich, son of Mary Bassett and her husband, Michael DeRich.
+There was also one family member among the accusers; John De Rich, son of Mary Bassett, and her husband, Michael DeRich.

 Sarah Towne Cloyce – The sister of Rebecca Towne Nurse and Mary Towne Easty.
-She was accused of witchcraft but, never indicted by a grand jury in the Salem Witch Trials.
-Her sisters would not be so lucky, both were hanged.
-The relationship between the Townes and Proctors was through the marriage of Elizabeth Proctor, the daughter of John Proctor and his second wife, Elizabeth Thorndike.
+She was accused of witchcraft but never indicted by a grand jury in the Salem Witch Trials.
+Her sisters would not be so lucky; both were hanged.
+The relationship between the Townes and Proctors was through the marriage of Elizabeth Proctor, the daughter of John Proctor, and his second wife, Elizabeth Thorndike.
 Elizabeth married Thomas Very in 1681.
 His sister, Elizabeth Very, was the second wife of John Nurse, the eldest son of Rebecca Towne Nurse.

 Mary Towne Easty – Mary was the 58-year-old sister of Rebecca Towne Nurse and Sarah Towne Cloyce, who were also accused of witchcraft.
 She was tried and condemned to death on September 9, 1692.
 She was hanged on September 22, 1692.
-The relationship between the Townes and Proctors was through the marriage of Elizabeth Proctor, the daughter of John Proctor and his second wife, Elizabeth Thorndike.
+The relationship between the Townes and Proctors was through the marriage of Elizabeth Proctor, the daughter of John Proctor, and his second wife, Elizabeth Thorndike.
 Elizabeth married Thomas Very in 1681.
 His sister, Elizabeth Very, was the second wife of John Nurse, the eldest son of Rebecca Towne Nurse.

 Thomas Farrar, Sr. – The elderly Mr. Farr was accused of witchcraft and spent five months in prison before he was released.
-His relationship to the Proctors was via Elizabeth Bassett Proctor’s sister-in-law, Sarah Hood Bassett.
+His relationship with the Proctors was via Elizabeth Bassett Proctor’s sister-in-law, Sarah Hood Bassett.
 Her sister was Elizabeth Hood Farrar, who was Thomas Farrar, Sr.’s daughter-in-law.

-Rebecca Towne Nurse – Arrested for witchcraft in March 1692, this came as a shock to the community and to John Proctor who would speak out angrily about her arrest.
-Rebecca was 71 years-old at the time of her arrest and had long since acquired a reputation for exemplary piety in the community.
+Rebecca Towne Nurse – Arrested for witchcraft in March 1692, this came as a shock to the community and to John Proctor, who would speak out angrily about her arrest.
+Rebecca was 71 years old at the time of her arrest and had long since acquired a reputation for exemplary piety in the community.
 Although a large number of friends, neighbors and family members wrote petitions testifying to her innocence, she was tried for acts of witchcraft in June 1692.
-Convicted she was hanged on July 19, 1692.
-The relationship between the Townes and Proctors was through the marriage of Elizabeth Proctor, the daughter of John Proctor and his second wife, Elizabeth Thorndike.
+Convicted, she was hanged on July 19, 1692.
+The relationship between the Townes and Proctors was through the marriage of Elizabeth Proctor, the daughter of John Proctor, and his second wife, Elizabeth Thorndike.
 Elizabeth married Thomas Very in 1681.
 His sister, Elizabeth Very, was the second wife of John Nurse, the eldest son of Rebecca Towne Nurse.